 Why Information Retrieval Systems Are Critical

-Information retrieval is fundamental to all computer systems and the organizations that rely on them but it has taken on a central importance in the context of web-oriented applications, e.g, for a variety of applications – corporate intranet, customer service, technical support, compliance and governance.
+While it’s fundamental to all computer systems and the organizations that rely on them, information retrieval has taken on a central importance in the context of web-oriented applications, e.g, for a variety of applications – corporate intranet, customer service, technical support, compliance and governance.

 Information retrieval devises human-machine interfaces that improve the ability of people to find data, influencing data architecture and persistence models.
 Because the ability to access data effectively affects every digital business process, information retrieval is a core consideration in modern digital business strategy.